ilrWebServices/execed/web/themes/custom/cornell/README.md

 <!-- @ingroup sub_theming -->
 # Sass Starterkit

+## Tl;dr - Currently, the project requires node v9.
+Consider [nvm](https://github.com/creationix/nvm) so you can switch to this older version.
+After installing, nvm, `$ nvm use v9` and `$ cd web/themes/custom/cornell/custom`, then `$ npm install`.
+After which, you should be able to change the relevant scss (which somewhat absurdly lives in web/themes/custom/cornell/custom/src/css), then `$ gulp scss`.
+Other gulp tasks are currently throwing errors, and there wasn't a quick fix.

 Below are instructions on how to create a Bootstrap sub-theme using a Sass preprocessor.